List of members of the United Nations Security Council: Non-permanent (1966–present)

 Aside from the Asia-Pacific Group also allocating an Arab nation seat every four years (in even years not divisible by 4), other regional groups do not have their own subregional rotation systems.
 The Arab nation seat is starred below.

-The Western European and Others Group in part contains three caucusing subgroups (Benelux, the Nordic countries, and CANZ (Note: Canada, Australia, and New Zealand)), whose candidates informally coordinate with each other.
+The Western European and Others Group in part contains three caucusing subgroups (Benelux, the Nordic countries, and CANZ), whose candidates informally coordinate with each other.
 While this has not resulted in a stable rotation system, it effectively guarantees that both seats will never be occupied by a single subgroup at the same time.